 - Place pizza stones or tiles on the middle rack of your oven.
 Heat to the maximum setting.
 Let heat for an hour.

-- Drizzle olive oil to your preference across the top of the pizza.
+- Drizzle olive oil to your preference across the top of the pizza to make the pizza crust more tasty.

 - Pull apart mozzarella and sprinkle atop the pic.
 Do the same with the fresh basil.